 EMF Equation of Alternator and AC Generator

-An alternator or AC generator produces AC supply.
+An alternator or AC generator produces an AC supply.
 In other words, the generator or alternator converts mechanical energy into electrical energy.
-The rotor rotates at the synchronous speed.
-Therefore, we call AC generator as a synchronous generator.
+The rotor rotates at a synchronous speed.
+Therefore, we call the AC generator a synchronous generator.
 On the basis of design, the alternators are classified into two categories.

 1. Salient pole type